Null-free False Discovery Rate Control Using Decoy Permutations: Simulation Studies

 \section{Simulation Studies}

-We used Monte-Carlo simulations to study the performance of our method.
-We first compared the simplified target-decoy procedure with the most remarkable multiple testing methods, including the Bayes method \citep{storey2002direct, storey2003positive, storey2004strong} and the empirical Bayes method \citep{efron2001empirical, efron2002empirical, efron2008microarrays}.
+We used Monte-Carlo simulations to study the performance of our approach.
+The target-decoy procedure were compared with two popular traditional multiple testing methods, including the Bayes method \citep{storey2002direct, storey2003positive, storey2004strong} and the empirical Bayes method \citep{efron2001empirical, efron2002empirical, efron2008microarrays}.
+Simulations were conducted for both independent and dependent random variables.
+We mainly evaluated the performance of the simplified target-decoy procedure.
 To show the effectiveness of adjusting $r$, we also did a simulation on a small dataset and compared the adaptive target-decoy procedure with the simplified target-decoy procedure.